 History of Hinduism

-The history of Hinduism is unique among the world religions in that it has no founder or date of origin.
-While most major religions derive from new ideas taught by a charismatic leader, Hinduism is simply the religion of the people of India, which has gradually developed over four thousand years.
+Hinduism has no founder or date of origin.
+While many major religions derive from ideas taught by a charismatic leader, Hinduism is simply the religion of the people of India, which has gradually developed over four thousand years.
 The origins and authors of its sacred texts are largely unknown.

 In the last few decades, the history of India's religion has also become a matter of political controversy.
 The history of any nation (or individual) is an important part of its self-identity, and this is especially true of India, which so recently gained independence after centuries of colonial rule.
 The controversy over India's history centers on the origin of the Aryan culture, as we shall see in more detail below.